The Rotor INspider is a new highly-modular spider-based power meter system that is compatible across all disciplines.

 At £585 / $649 / €649, the INspider certainly isn’t cheap.

-However, assuming you are buying the INspider to use across multiple bikes and that you take your power numbers seriously, it could be a more compelling option than buying multiple single-sided power meters.
+However, assuming you are buying the INspider to use across multiple bikes and that you take your power numbers seriously, it could be a more compelling option than buying multiple single-sided power meters from the likes of Stages or 4iiii.

-To start, as the meter itself — which comprises four strain gauges — reads power from the spindle it should, in theory, give a true combined left-right power reading.
+To start, as the meter itself — which comprises four strain gauges — reads power from the spider it should, in theory, give a true combined left-right power reading.

 A Stages, 4iiii or similar single-sided power meter only gives a calculated total power figure, multiplying one side by two.